 A-ha!
 That’s the reason for my jitteriness!
 Armed with this knowledge, I dumped the coffee…and picked up a new matcha habit.

-My new breakfast boo?
+My replacement?
 Cold Matcha Latte!

 What does a matcha latte taste like?